 HIV is an acronym for Human Immunodeficiency Virus, which is a virus that weakens the immune system.
 If HIV is not treated with the correct medication or if the person becomes malnourished or unhealthy in other aspects, then it can mutate into AIDS.
 AIDS is Acquired Immunodeficiency Syndrome.
 Because a person can live for many years without experiencing symptoms of HIV or develop AIDS, the virus can spread very quickly.
 Also in communities such as South Africa, where there are more than fifty reported rapes a day, the virus spreads at an alarming rate.

 Why AIDs Work is Important

-AIDS Research has not found a cure for this virus yet, however there are medication to help control the symptoms.
-Also, a real concern in countries with high rates of AIDS affected people, but low economic status, is that the affected people are normally not eating nutritious meals.
+AIDS Research has not found a cure for this virus yet, however, there is medication to help control the symptoms.
+Also, a real concern in countries with high rates of AIDS-affected people, but low economic status, is that the affected people are normally not eating nutritious meals.
 A healthy diet and lifestyle can help to control the symptoms of AIDS.